Caring for your newborn baby

 Your baby may sleep a lot.
 You will also be feeling tired and will need to get plenty of rest yourself.
 Many new mums find it helpful to take time to sleep when the baby sleeps to ensure that they don’t get over-tired.
 Try not to put yourself under pressure to sleep, but at the very least you should try to put your feet up when your baby sleeps during the day.

 When babies are very young there is a small risk of sudden infant death syndrome (SIDS), also known as ‘cot death’.
-Here is some advice that can reduce the chances of SIDS:
+The following can reduce the risk of SIDS:

 - Place your baby on his back to sleep

 - Keep your baby in a smoke free environment

 - If you’ve been drinking alcohol, you take drugs or are a smoker, don’t sleep with your baby

 - Do not fall to sleep on the sofa or in an armchair with your baby

 - Keep your baby at a comfortable temperature, neither too hot or too cold

 - Use the “feet to foot” position (feet at the very end of the cot or Moses basket) and keep your baby’s head uncovered with blankets reaching no higher than their shoulders

 Many aspects of a baby’s care can be shared, such as changing nappies, dressing and undressing, managing bath times, and providing comfort.
 If you have a partner, it is good to get them involved in helping out when they can.
 It allows them to bond with the baby and also gives you a chance to relax.